Police Misconduct Attorneys Walnut Creek, CA

 - Indifference to a medical condition or substantial risk of harm

-Helping Victims Wronged by Law Enforcement Officials
+Helping Victims Wronged by Law Enforcement Officials in CA

 At The Law Offices of Johnson & Johnson, our Walnut Creek police misconduct lawyers will investigate your claim and build a legal strategy focused on protecting your rights.
 We will also be steadfast in holding the police officer and their employer accountable for the harm they caused.